This page explains the situations in which a child’s surname can be changed.

 it does not include at least one forename and one surname.

-If a child or young person under the age of 18 wishes to change his or her surname they will have to obtain the permission of all those with parental responsibility.
-If one or more of the parental responsibility holders refuse, the child, if granted permission from the courts, can make a further application to ask for the courts permission to change his or her name.
+If a child or young person under the age of 16 wishes to change their surname, they will have to obtain the permission of all those with Parental Responsibility.
+If one or more of those with Parental Responsibility refuse, the child, if granted permission from the courts, can make a further application to ask for the courts permission to change his or her name.

 What happens if the child is looked after by the local authority?

 If the child is under a care order, the local authority will have Parental Responsibility for that child.
 This means that the local authority will also have to consent to the child’s change of name.
 If it refuses, the person wishing to change the child’s name will have to obtain the courts permission.

 If a child is voluntarily accommodated by the local authority, the local authority will not have Parental Responsibility for the child and therefore will not need to consent to a name change.
 It is only if the child is under a care order that the local authority will have Parental Responsibility.

 Some parents may want their child to be known as a name different to that on their Birth Certificate (their legal name).
 It is possible for this to happen; however, a child’s legal name must be used when registering them at schools and doctors for example.
 If one parent disagrees with the use of the ‘known as name’, they can apply to the court for an order to stop them doing this.